 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Foundation's progress in funding its obligation to promote the general health of the community.
-Required supplementary information can be found on pages 4 through 9 and pages 31 through 33.
+Required supplementary information includes the management's discussion and analysis and budgetary comparison information as listed in the table of contents.